 With most businesses now backing up with the best cloud storage (opens in new tab), data backup and recovery will revolve around cloud storage (opens in new tab).
 However, there's more to that than just finding the best cloud storage for business (opens in new tab).
 Below, we outline five tips that can help you to ensure your data is protected, and available when you need to access it.

 Although having a single, complete backup of your business’s files and computing network is better than nothing, it’s still not all that secure.
 Both you and your cloud storage provider could be affected by the same piece of malware.
 Or a regional disaster like an earthquake could destroy digital infrastructure both at your offices and at your cloud data center.

 So, it’s essential that your backup and recovery strategy includes multiple backups.
 Ideally, your data should be mirrored at multiple data centers that are thousands of miles apart.
 Even better, store your data with two different cloud vendors so that your files live on multiple, disconnected networks.

 If you have to remember to backup your files to the cloud, there’s a chance that sooner or later you’re going to forget to do it.
 If that happens, your business could potentially lose days’ or even weeks’ worth of critical data in the event of a breach.

 Thankfully, you can rely on automation.
-Most business cloud storage providers offer software that helps you designate files for backup and then keeps them synced to the cloud.
+Most business cloud storage providers offer software that helps you designate files for backup and recovery, and then keeps them synced to the cloud.
 Look for the option to run incremental backups, which can help reduce the amount of bandwidth your backup regime requires.

 Occasionally, you’ll also want to run large backups that include your network applications and company databases.
 Try scheduling these to upload overnight so they don’t suck up network resources during the workday.